 Staff will be provided with adequate training on matters such as how certain special educational needs, disabilities, or mental health needs may at times affect a child's behaviour.
-Ongoing engagement with experts, such as Educational Psychologists and other support staff such as counsellors and Mental Health Support Teams will be facilitated where appropriate.
+Ongoing engagement with experts, such as Educational Psychologists and other support staff such Mental Health Support Teams will be facilitated where appropriate.